 Cost of Living in Bali Summary

 Before we delve into the nuts and bolts of moving to Bali, it’s important that we take a close look at the costs of living.
 I mean, you need to work out if you can afford it before you start planning your move.

 It goes without saying that the costs of living in Bali can, and will, vary depending on an endless set of variables.
 I know some people who live here for $500 per month, whereas others spend $3000!
 Exchange rates can be unpredictable, I recommend waiting till mid-week to change money is your best be, as weekends often have lower rates.

 The data below has been compiled by a considerable survey of expats and travellers who have spent time residing in Bali.
-Your monthly budget may look a little something like this, including your major four estimated monthly costs (accommodation, food, transport and activities).
+Your average monthly expenses may look a little something like this, including your major four estimated monthly costs (accommodation, food, transport and activities).

 |Rent (Private Room Vs Luxury Villa)